 6. When Should I File It?

-Attach Form 8938 to your individual tax return and file by the due date (including extensions), usually on Tax Day of the year or April 15.
+Attach Form 8938 to your individual tax return and file by the due date (including extensions).
+The deadline usually falls on the Tax Day of the year or April 15.

 7. Is there a Statute of Limitations?